yWorks/yfiles-for-html-demos/demos/view/rendering-optimizations/README.md

   The [GraphModelManager](https://docs.yworks.com/yfileshtml/#/api/GraphModelManager) (GMM) manages the visual appearance of the graph.
 A GMM tailored to your use case can have a massive impact on the performance of your application, especially for input gestures like panning, zooming, etc.

   This demo showcases two different GraphModelManager implementations.
-The demo's [WebGL2GraphModelManager](https://docs.yworks.com/yfileshtml/#/api/WebGL2GraphModelManager)\-based GMM uses yFiles' WebGL2-based rendering pipeline for the utmost performance gain.
+The demo's [WebGLGraphModelManager](https://docs.yworks.com/yfileshtml/#/api/WebGLGraphModelManager)\-based GMM uses yFiles' WebGL-based rendering pipeline for the utmost performance gain.

   On the other hand, `FastGraphModelManager` (FGMM) shows how to improve performance for yFiles' normal rendering pipeline.
 This implementation is designed to be plugged right into your application and to work without much additional effort.
   FGMM switches between different rendering styles at different zoom intervals: